openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 The host is rebooted.
 During the reboot, the command line is unavailable, and any ssh connections are dropped.
-To monitor the progress of the reboot, use the Controller-0 console.
+To monitor the progress of the reboot, use the controller-0 console.

 ****************************************
-Verifying the Controller-0 Configuration
+Verifying the controller-0 configuration
 ****************************************

-On Controller-0, acquire Keystone administrative privileges:
+On controller-0, acquire Keystone administrative privileges:

 ::